 Table 1.
-Biomedical words (n=64) in the OED for which the earliest citations are from 1971 (with the dates of nine antedatings from 1 to 19 years in parentheses); 358 words in all are first cited from that year
+Biomedical words (n=64) in the OED for which the earliest citations are from 1971 (out of a total of 358); I have found nine antedatings, from 1 to 19 years

 The earliest OED cited instances of “medicalized” and “medicalization” are from the New England Journal of Medicine, in a 1970 letter headed “‘Medicalized’ sex”: “Sexually active teen-age girls have a physical examination by a pediatrician, a pelvic examination by a gynecologist, a blood count, urinalysis, tine test and dental survey, followed by home visits by a public-health nurse … a ‘medicalization’ of sex that is probably self-defeating.”